Network Analytics for Anti-Money Laundering -- A Systematic Literature Review and Experimental Evaluation: Experimental Set-Up

 There are some key differences between the three categories presented in Table~\ref{tab:features}.
-As mentioned before, the manual features need to be specifically defined, while representation learning tries to find meaningful embeddings automatically.
-Another difference concerns the node-specific or intrinsic features.
-The manual features and those from shallow representations are added to the intrinsic features, which are used in a down-stream classifier (as illustrated in Figure~\ref{fig:embedding illustration}).
-The GNNs, on the other hand, directly incorporate the intrinsic features.
-As a result, the embeddings are directly learned using the intrinsic features and the classification task.
-Hence, shallow representation learning is closer to unsupervised learning, only based on the network topology, while deep representation learning are supervised learning methods.
+The manual features need to be specifically defined, while representation learning tries to find meaningful embeddings automatically.
+Additionally, the manual features and the shallow representations are added to the intrinsic features, which are used in a down-stream classifier (as illustrated in Figure~\ref{fig:embedding illustration}).
+The GNNs incorporate the intrinsic features and directly learn the embeddings on the classification task.

-Different decoders are used for the final classification task.
-A deep neural network with two hidden layers, each of dimension ten is used for the manual features and shallow representation methods.
+Different decoders are used for the final classification in the supervised setting.
+A neural network with two hidden layers, each of dimension ten is used for the manual features and shallow representation methods.
 For the graph neural networks, the GNN layers are followed by a single linear layer for making predictions.

+For the unsupervised model, we apply isolation forest~\citep{lui2012isolation}, as it achieves state-of-the-art performance for outlier/anomaly detection~\citep{tiukhova2022Ooutlierdetection, jia2020anomaly}.
+This will be applied to the intrinsic and manual features, and the shallow representations, since it requires a tabular input.
+A larger experiment comparing unsupervised methods for network analytics is left for future work.

 One of the objectives of this research is to provide the code for all methods in a clean and simple way and make these methods easily accessible to researchers and practitioners.
 The methods are implemented in Python.
-The manual features are constructed using NetworkX~\cite{SciPyProceedings_11} and NetworKit~\cite{Angriman2022}, and the representation learning is implemented in PyTorch Geometric~\cite{Fey/Lenssen/2019}.
+The manual features are constructed using NetworkX~\citep{SciPyProceedings_11} and NetworKit~\citep{Angriman2022}, and the representation learning is implemented in PyTorch Geometric~\citep{Fey/Lenssen/2019}.
 The code is made available on GitHub\footnote{\url{https://github.com/B-Deprez/AML_Network}}.